Self-Publishing a Family Memoir

 Loose Connections is my first independently published book, my first book for adults and my first non-fiction book.
 But I have a history of writing traditionally published books for children dating back to 1996.
 I had to look back and check — and I’ve completely shocked myself with the realization that I’ve been involved in this writing and publishing malarkey for twenty years!

 ‘Write what you know’ is a well-worn authorial snippet of advice, a cliché.
 At times, I’ve taken heed but at others, I’ve totally ignored it.
-My motivation for Loose Connections and for all my books has been to write what I love, to write what stirs my soul.
+My motivation for Loose Connections and for all my books has been to write what I love, to write what stirs my soul; I don't plan them so much as channel what flows through me.

 My sons were born in the 1980s and I started writing children’s books when I realized that the lack of diversity in children’s and young adult books had persisted from my childhood to theirs – and I wanted to do something about it.
 I started to write Loose Connections because I wanted to tell another invisible story — of my mother’s incarceration in a mental hospital as an unmarried mother of a mixed-race child, and of what came before and after.
 At first, I tried to write the story as fiction; I tried to write it without including myself so the transition to ‘creative non-fiction’ and ‘family memoir’ was a lengthy process.
 I have files buried on my hard-drive that are at least ten years old.